 “I do not love God.
 I never did.
 Therefore I never believed, in the Christian sense of the word.
 Therefore I am only an honest heathen…and yet I dare not preach otherwise than I do, either concerning faith, or love, or justification…I want all the world to come to know what I do not know.“

 So, here is my question: if the most famous Arminian theologian claimed to refuse to preach the gospel, claimed to believe there was no God, and claimed that he never was saved to begin with, why trust His theology, and more importantly why trust his gospel?
-If you think Wesley was bad, here’s one of Jacob Arminius’ quotes from one of his works on salvation (Arminian pun intended):
+But I digress.

 So, what is the gospel?
 The gospel is the work of salvation that Jesus Christ had done, and finished.
 The gospel is that man is unable to be saved, since he is slave to sin, unless God would beckon you, and love you first.
 Is this love conditional?
 By no means.
 It is unconditional, undeserving, unmerited, and unworthy love.
 It is merciful, compassionate, gracious, and loving beckoning that God has for His people that can cause anyone from the human race to be saved.
 How can God be good if He leaves depraved man alone to their slavery?
 That is why we know God is good, for God didn’t leave us to condemn us, but to give us His Son for redemption.
 He wouldn’t let His children be left in their sin.
 That is good news!
 That is the gospel!